Jimmy Doolittle: Escort fighter tactics

-Post-VE Day

-After Germany surrendered, the Eighth Air Force was re-equipped with B-29 Superfortress bombers and started to relocate to Okinawa in southern Japan.
-Two bomb groups had begun to arrive on August 7.
-However, the Eighth was not scheduled to be at full strength until February 1946 and Doolittle declined to rush Eighth Air Force units into combat saying that "If the war is over, I will not risk one airplane nor a single bomber crew member just to be able to say the Eighth Air Force had operated against the Japanese in Asia."

 Postwar

 Doolittle Board

 Secretary of War Robert P. Patterson asked Doolittle on March 27, 1946, to head a commission on the relationships between officers and enlisted men in the Army called the "Doolittle Board" or the "GI Gripes Board".
 The Army implemented many of the board's recommendations in the postwar volunteer Army, though many professional officers and noncommissioned officers thought that the Board "destroyed the discipline of the Army".
 Columnist Hanson Baldwin said that the Doolittle Board "caused severe damage to service effectiveness by recommendations intended to 'democratize' the Army—a concept that is self-contradictory".